 September 2013: Stair Climb for Los Angeles.
-My first race up the US Bank Tower, the tallest building west of the Mississippi.
+A race up the US Bank Tower, the tallest building west of the Mississippi.
 I made it to the top of the 75-story, 1,679 step skyscraper in 20:29 (Official Time)!

 November 2012: weSPARK’s 4th Annual 10K Run.
 The first event I’ve done twice.
-This was a great day, because based on my blog from last year’s event, I was invited to officially start the race.
-In a very Hollywood turn of events, that invitation was revoked (read about it here), but I was asked to help pass out medals during the ceremony afterwards, and the race itself, through the backlots at Universal Studios, was awesome.
+I was invited to officially start the race.
+Then that invitation was revoked (read about it here), but I did help pass out medals during the ceremony afterwards. zthe race itself, through the backlots at Universal Studios, was awesome.
 Official Time: 1:03:37.

 August 2012: Distance Swim Challenge (1.2 Mile Open Water Swim).
-My first attempt at ocean swimming – turns out it’s a lot harder than pool swimming!
-The event was held in Venice Beach, with big buoys marking the course.
-I was hoping to complete the race in under 40 minutes, and I clobbered that goal, and didn’t lose any limbs to hungry sharks!
+My first attempt at ocean swimming.
+I was hoping to complete the Venice Beach race in under 40 minutes, and I clobbered that goal, and didn’t lose any limbs to hungry sharks!
 Official Time: 36:37.7

 May 2012: BolderBOULDER Memorial Day 10K Race.
 My second 10K.
 I’ve never run so far in a high altitude before, but I ended up finishing only 2 seconds slower than my personal best!
 The finish line, inside the crowded football stadium at the University of Colorado, was pretty spectacular.
 Official Time: 59:08:46.

 May 2012: Burj Khalifa StairMaster Challenge.
 My first self-designed stair challenge.
 It was to climb the equivalent of the world’s tallest building, the 163-story Burj Khalifa.
-This event was a fundraiser, bringing in over $1,600 for the Whaley Children’s Center in Flint, Michigan.
+This event was a fundraiser, bringing in $1,600+ for charity.
 I made a 3-minute video documenting the climb – watch it on YouTube.
 Official Time: 44:13.

 Mar 2012: Fight For Air Climb 2012.
 My first stair climb, up the stairwell, from sidewalk to roof, of the 63-story Aon Center skyscraper in downtown Los Angeles.
 Official Time: 15:24.

 Nov 2011: 1st Annual Louisville Turkey Trot 5K.
 My first 5K, in Louisville, Colorado.
-I ran it with my sister, Sarah, about two weeks after my first 10K.
+I ran it with my sister, Sarah, on Thanksgiving Day.
 Official Time: 26:57.